Racism: How to Talk About it with Your ADHD'er

 • Help your child identify charismatic Black leaders.

 • Recognize your child's strengths.
-When children recgonize their own strengths, which is not easy for children with ADHD who are offered consistent feedback, they are more likely to build the confidence to recognize strengths in others.
+When children recognize their strengths, which is not easy for children with ADHD who are offered consistent feedback, they are more likely to build the confidence to recognize strengths in others.

 • Celebrate the power of differences by helping your child recognize what makes himself and others unique.